railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 	Open ERP can give you a calendar view of the different tasks in both the web client and the GTK client.
 	This is all based on the deadline data and displays only tasks that have a deadline.
-	You can then delete, create or modify tasks using simple drag and drop.
+	You can then delete, create or modify tasks using simple drag and drop (only in web).

 	.. figure::  images/service_task_calendar.png
 	   :scale: 50